codatio/codat-docs/docs/guides/bank-feeds-tutorial.md

 Note that pushing future (future-dated) transactions to QBO Bank Feeds is not supported by Codat.
 :::

-1. **Create bank feeds bank transactions**

-Use the [Create bank transactions](https://github.com/codatio/client-sdk-python/blob/main/bankfeeds/docs/bankaccounttransactions/README.md#create) endpoint to post your SMB user's bank transactions to QuickBooks Online.
+Use the [Create bank transactions](https://docs.codat.io/bank-feeds-api#/operations/create-bank-transactions) endpoint to post your SMB user's bank transactions to QuickBooks Online.

 [Read more](https://docs.codat.io/bank-feeds-api/qbo-bank-feeds/qbo-bank-feeds-push-bank-transactions) on these prerequisites.